grecobri/jekyll-serif-theme/about.md

 - Mathematical Statistics for Undergraduate, Masters, and PhD Students
 - Statistics Preparation for Data Scientist Job Interviews

 If you would like to schedule a tutoring appointment, please [contact me](https://forms.gle/Ms9915cmL9Bw8DVd6) and I will respond quickly.
-Standard appointments are $120 per hour.
-Package deals for multiple lessons are available for a discounted rate.
+Standard appointments are $100 per hour.